Explore. Experience. Ring the Bells!

 The Damnable Trail Festival has something to offer just about everyone – from a leisurely stroll along the boardwalk with wheelchair accessibility, to the 22 km Coastal Ridge Challenge that follows a dramatic coastline and takes visitors through scenic communities like Salvage and Happy Adventure.
 Anyone, visitor or resident, has an opportunity to experience the great outdoors in this area!

-PLEASE NOTE: Many events during the festival are FREE, however the Coastal Ridge Challenge requires pre-registration, we are sold out with a wait list.
-Our full festival schedule is below, scroll down for information and follow our social media for updates throughout the season.
+PLEASE NOTE: Many events during the festival are FREE, however the Coastal Ridge Challenge requires pre-registration, tickets go LIVE May 8, 2024!
+Scroll down for information and follow our social media for updates throughout the season.

 Stay up to date by following our social channels: